danielpowney/multi-rating/readme.txt

 == Changelog ==

+= 4.1.3 (06/06/2015) =
+* Tweak: Changed post link in rating results and rating entries tables to the edit post page
+* Bug: Fixed touch event on minus icon with custom star images in rating form not working properly

 = 4.1.2 (03/06/2015) =
 * Bug: Fixed error creating db tables on activation caused by stray comma in SQL statement